 Workplace Safety and Insurance Board (WSIB) Coverage

-The Ministry of Training, Colleges and Universities provides students with coverage through either WSIB or Chubb private insurance while registered in the practicum course and not employed by the practicum site.
+The Ministry of Training, Colleges and Universities provides students with coverage through either the WSIB or Chubb private insurance while they are registered in the practicum course and not employed by the practicum site.
 Coverage does not include classroom instruction or orientation that is held outside of the scheduled practicum.
 Students and field instructors anticipating the student being employed at the site for the practicum must complete an Application for an Employment-based Practicum.

 Practicum Disruptions Due to Inclement Weather

-- Utilizing any extra hours accumulated to make up hours missed due to weather
+- utilizing any extra hours already accumulated to make up hours missed due to weather;

-- Adding the missed hours either during the remaining practicum weeks, or at the end
+- adding the missed hours either during the remaining practicum weeks or at the end; or

 Feel free to discuss these or other options with your Faculty-Field Liaison.